csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

+# Undergraduate Final Year Project
-# FYP: Why is my population size so small?
+## FYP: Why is my population size so small?
 Estimating recent effective population sizes from resistance loci in Anopheles gambiae

-# Supervised by: Dr Khatri Bhavin
+##### Supervised by: Dr Khatri Bhavin
-## Undergraduate Final Year Project

 Code used during my undergraduate final year project, with much previous work done by Anushka Thawani, Theo Sebastian Hemmant and other previous students on this project.

 ![alt text](image.png)

-## Burn in simulations
+### Burn in simulations
 SLIM Burn in Code but NO simulated burn in populations from previous students

-## Running SLIM simulations via HPC
+### Running SLIM simulations via HPC
 - made parameter combination.txt, and draft job script
-- TO DO:currently drafting python script (slim code)
+- TO DO: currently drafting python script (slim code)

-## Python code
+### Python code
 - almost done with TMRCA code
 - TO DO: cluster by TMRCA and draw tree with tips coloured for mutations. adapt for figures later

-## Haplotype graph tests
+### Haplotype graph tests
-Work done by TSH11, Anusha and previous students
+- Work done by TSH11, Anusha and previous students
-TO DO: Add my own calculated graphs etc
+- TO DO: Add my own calculated graphs etc

-### Current Status
+# Current Status
-## Update questions:
+### Update questions:
 - how many ticks in a simulation (till 80% fixation for VGSC and 40% for RDL)
 - what size of genome  (gotten from prev report)
 - what kind of mutations do i want to sweep??
 VGSC and RDL mutations (gotten parameters for mutations)